-Overall trends are noted, such as a 4% increase in the average charge rate of procedures.
-Operation Access' overall service volume increased by 17%, while the value of those services increased by 18% year-over-year.
-The percent of valuation represented by actual source data as opposed to estimated based on the multiplication of averages based on source data and volume decreased from 81% in 2020 to 63% in 2021, due to not receiving the hospital charges from the afore-mentioned hospital system.
+Overall trends are noted, such as a 6% increase in the average charge rate of procedures.
+Operation Access' overall service volume decreased by less than 1%, while the value of those services increased by 6% year-over-year.
+The percent of valuation represented by actual source data, as opposed to estimated, is based on the multiplication of averages based on source data and volume increased from 63% in 2021 to 67% in 2022.

-5. Property and Equipment
+5. Investments

-Property and equipment at December 31, 2021 consist of the following:
+Investments at December 31, 2022 consist of the following: